 Where is the world’s oldest grapevine?
-Perhaps in continental Europe, where grapes have been grown for centuries.
+Perhaps in continental Europe, which has been growing grapes for centuries.
 Alternatively, in a place that’s a cradle of winegrowing, such as Georgia or Syria.
-Surprisingly, the world’s oldest grapevine is thriving in London.
+Surprisingly, the world’s oldest documented grapevine is thriving in London.
 This is The Great Vine, which it’s now 252 years young.
 There are other candidates around the world, but the Great Vine is Vitis Vinifera (the cultivated vine for winegrowing), and its age is fully authenticated from historical documents.

 The Great Vine

 This grapevine was planted in 1768 at Hampton Court Palace, on the River Thames in London, by the famous landscaper Capability Brown.
 It bears fruit every year.
 Indeed, though it lives a pampered and sheltered life, it’s trained, pruned, and harvested like any other vine.
 Despite this venerable age, it shows no sign of decline.

 This is an enormous lifespan.
 In 1768, George III was on the British throne.
 Britain had yet to lose the Americas, so this grapevine is older than the United States.
 That year, James Cook departed on his first voyage on the Endeavour, where he mapped New Zealand and became the first European to land in Australia.
 Meanwhile, The Royal Academy of Arts was founded, with painter Sir Joshua Reynolds as its first President.

 This vine was for table grapes.
 They were then rare and exotic desserts.
 Consequently, the fruit would have been both expensive and prestigious, reserved for the privileged few.

 Lifespan and survival